This easy homemade focaccia bread recipe makes soft, fluffy, golden focaccia with no fancy tools and zero stress. Perfect for beginners!

 - Shape the Dough.
 (Stretch & Fold)Once the dough has doubled in size, gently stretch the dough to cover the pan.

-- Proof the Dough (Second Rise, 45 Minutes).Cover the pan and let the dough rise again for 45 minutes. ✨ While you wait: If using a baking stone, place it in the lower third of your oven.
+- Proof the Dough.
+(Second Rise, 45 Minutes)Cover the pan and let it rise again for 45 minutes.✨ While you wait: If using a baking stone, place it in the lower third of your oven.
+Make the brine: In a small container, combine olive oil, a splash of water, and a pinch of salt.
+Shake or stir to mix.

 Preheat the oven to 450°F.